bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

    search, and update them.
 3. What is closure?
 Can you code out a quick example of a closure?
    A closure is a function inside another function that has access to the outer function's variables as well as its own.
-A closure has three scope chains: its own scope, the outer function's scope, and the global scope.
+A closure has access to variables in three scope chains: its own scope, the outer function's scope, and the global scope.
 4. Describe the four rules of the `this` keyword.